-Pulmonary arterial hypertension (PAH) is a rare, progressive disease characterized by thickening of the walls of the pulmonary arteries, which carry blood from the right side of the heart to the lungs, leading to increased pulmonary vascular resistance.
+Pulmonary arterial hypertension (PAH) is a rare, progressive disease characterized by thickening of the walls of the pulmonary arteries that carry blood from the right side of the heart to the lungs, leading to increased pulmonary vascular resistance.
 The increased pressure in the pulmonary arteries makes it more difficult for the heart to pump blood to the lungs and leads to debilitating symptoms such as shortness of breath (particularly with exertion), chest pain, fatigue, dizziness, syncope, and leg edema.
-Eventually, dysfunction of the right ventricle leads to premature death, with one-fifth of patients dying within 3 years of diagnosis..
-The impact of PAH is significant, with direct medical costs estimated at \$100,000 per person per year.
+Eventually, dysfunction of the right ventricle leads to premature death, with one-fifth of patients dying within 3 years of diagnosis.1 The impact of PAH is significant, with direct medical costs estimated at \$100,000 per person per year.2

-Fewer than 50,000 persons in the United States (US) have PAH, which is estimated to occur in 15 to 50 persons per million in the population.
-The disease is more common in women than men, with onset generally between the ages of 30-60 years.
-Although the majority of persons with PAH are White, Black persons may have a higher risk of developing PAH and are overrepresented in registries compared with the general population.
-Causes of PAH include idiopathic cases, inherited genetic mutations, exposure to drugs or toxins (e.g., fenfluramine, methamphetamines), and PAH associated with other conditions such as connective tissue disease, congenital heart disease, HIV, portal hypertension, and schistosomiasis.
-Since the symptoms can be mild at first and the diagnosis of PAH requires exclusion of other causes of pulmonary hypertension, diagnosis is often delayed by more than 2 years.
+Fewer than 50,000 persons in the United States (US) have PAH, which is estimated to occur in 15 to 50 persons per million in the population.1 The disease is more common in women than men, with onset generally between the ages of 30-60 years.
+Although the majority of persons with PAH are White, there are racial and ethnic differences in presentation.
+For example, Black persons with PAH were more likely to be younger, female, and have an associated connective tissue disorder.3 PAH can be idiopathic, due to inherited genetic mutations or exposure to drugs or toxins (e.g., fenfluramine, methamphetamines), or associated with other conditions such as connective tissue disease, congenital heart disease, HIV, portal hypertension, and schistosomiasis.
+Since the symptoms can be mild and nonspecific at first and the diagnosis of PAH requires exclusion of other causes of pulmonary hypertension4, diagnosis is often delayed by more than 2 years.5

-Treatment for PAH includes supportive care such as exercise training, oxygen supplementation, iron supplementation, referral for drug rehabilitation as needed, treatment of anxiety and depression, as well as pharmacologic therapy, with the goal of therapy to improve functional status and increase survival.
-Currently available pharmacologic agents for PAH treatment promote vasodilation, and include oral phosphodiesterase 5 inhibitors (PDE5i), oral endothelin receptor antagonists (ERA), oral soluble guanylate cyclase stimulators (sGCS), and prostacyclin analogues (oral, subcutaneous, or intravenous).
-Intensity of therapy is based on whether a person has a low, intermediate, or high risk of death as calculated through various prognostic indicators such as World Health Organization Functional Class (WHO-FC), 6-minute walk distance (6MWD), and Nterminal pro-brain natriuretic peptide (NT-proBNP) levels.
-Current clinical practice guidelines suggest that low and intermediate risk patients should be initiated on combination therapy with ERA and PDE5i agents; the addition of other agents such as selexipag may be considered in some cases.
-Those with high-risk disease are recommended to be initiated on triple therapy with the addition of an intravenous or subcutaneous prostacyclin analogue to combination therapy.
-Ultimately, lung or heart-lung transplantation may be necessary.
-Treatment of PAH has been shown to improve pulmonary hemodynammics, exercise capacity and progression-free survival; however, even with treatment, median survival after diagnosis is 5 to 7 years.
+Treatment for PAH includes supportive care such as exercise training, oxygen supplementation, iron supplementation, referral for drug rehabilitation as needed6, and treatment of anxiety and depression7.
+It often also involves pharmacologic therapy with goals of improving functional status and survival.8 Currently available pharmacologic agents for PAH treatment promote vasodilation and include oral phosphodiesterase 5 inhibitors (PDE5i), oral endothelin receptor antagonists (ERA), oral soluble guanylate cyclase stimulators (sGCS), and prostacyclin and prostacyclin receptor analogues (oral, inhaled, subcutaneous, or intravenous).
+Intensity of therapy is based on whether a person has a low, intermediate, or high risk of death as calculated through various prognostic indicators such as World Health Organization Functional Class (WHO-FC), 6-minute walk distance

+(6MWD), and N-terminal pro-brain natriuretic peptide (NT-proBNP) levels.9 Current clinical practice guidelines suggest that low and intermediate risk patients should be initiated on combination therapy with ERA and PDE5i agents; the addition of other agents such as selexipag may be considered in some cases.8 Those with high-risk disease are recommended to be initiated on triple therapy with the addition of an intravenous or subcutaneous prostacyclin analogue to combination therapy.8 Ultimately, lung or heart-lung transplantation may be necessary.
+Treatment of PAH has been shown to improve pulmonary hemodynamics, exercise capacity and progression-free survival; however, even with treatment, median survival after diagnosis is 5 to 7 years.10

-Sotatercept (Merck & Co., Inc) is a first-in-class activin signaling inhibitor which may reverse remodeling changes in the pulmonary arteries and restore vessel patency through inhibiting cellular proliferation, promoting cellular death, and decreasing inflammation in vessel walls.
-Unlike current therapies, which are mainly vasodilators, sotatercept has the potential to be a disease-modifying agent.
-It has been studied as a subcutaneous injection every 3 weeks added on to stable background therapy and a Biologics License Application is expected to be filed with the US Food and Drug Administration in 2023.
+Sotatercept (Merck & Co., Inc) is a first-in-class activin signaling inhibitor which may improve pulmonary blood flow through inhibiting cellular proliferation, promoting cellular death, and decreasing inflammation in vessel walls.11 Unlike current therapies, which work mainly via vasodilation, sotatercept's mechanism of action is distinct and is felt by some to potentially disease-modifying.
+It has been studied as a subcutaneous injection every 3 weeks added on to stable background therapy.
+A Biologics License Application is expected to be filed with the US Food and Drug Administration in 2023.